 Then they must follow the Lincolnshire Safeguarding Children Board protocol for ‘Managing Allegations of abuse

 made against persons who work with children and young people’

 Safer Recruitment and DBS

-How to respond to allegations of abuse against a member of
+How to respond to allegations of abuse against a member of staff or volunteer.

 Please also consider Appendix 5 which sets out in a helpful flowchart the procedure for dealing with a